Achievable logoAchievable logo

 Non-profit securities

-Securities issued by non-profits, including charities, religious organizations, and social advocacy groups, are exempt.
-If the Red Cross wanted to issue a bond, they could do so without registering it with the SEC.
+Securities issued by non-profits - including charities, religious organizations, and social advocacy groups - are exempt.
+For example, if the Red Cross wanted to issue a bond, it could do so without registering it with the SEC.

 Commercial paper and banker’s acceptances